 In the photo below you can see I am carefully wiping around the tension knob and dusting off the lint that accumulates in this area.
 The tension spring is delicate so use a gentle hand and brush softly.

-Once the upper areas are clean, remove the bobbin case and bobbin from the machine.
-Take the bobbin case and carefully brush the interior and exterior, wiping away any lint that has accumulated on it, set it aside.
+Cleaning the Machine Step 3: Once the upper areas are clean, remove the bobbin case and bobbin from the machine.
+Take the bobbin case and carefully brush the interior and exterior, wiping away any lint that has accumulated on it, and set it aside.
 Now take a screwdriver and carefully loosen and remove the screws that are holding down the needle plate.
 If you have a magnet on hand use it to keep track of and organize your screws.

 I don’t use the vacuum cleaner every time I clean my machine but I will show you the handmade tool (below) that I create in order to efficiently clean the inner workings.
 Take a plastic drinking straw and cut a 45 degree angle on one end.
 On the opposite end I tape the straw to a handmade “cone” that I make out of a cereal box or similar material.
 I then tape this cone onto the end of my vacuum cleaner hose.